chihacknight/chihacknight.org/_posts/blog/2016-07-15-recycling-reform-is-on-the-horizon-in-chicago.md

 ### From apps to policy change

 Fast forward to May 2016.
 I was wondering which direction to take with the app.
 Then early in the month, I received an email from Jennifer Martinez, Streets and Sanitation’s new public relations officer.
-She asked me to come in to meet with her and others at Streets and Sanitation about a revised recycling ordinance they were drafting.
+She asked me to come in to meet with her and others at Streets and Sanitation about a **revised recycling ordinance** they were drafting and asked for my input.

-Mayor Emanuel [introduced the revised ordinance](https://chicago.councilmatic.org/pdfviewer/?file=https%3A//pic.datamade.us/chicago/document/%3Ffilename%3DO%202016-4792%26document_url%3Dhttp%3A//ord.legistar.com/Chicago/attachments/a5a42366-7682-4ea5-80f7-675529ead8c1.pdf#page=1&zoom=auto,-19,791) in City Council on June 22.
+On June 22 Mayor Emanuel [introduced the revised ordinance](https://chicago.councilmatic.org/pdfviewer/?file=https%3A//pic.datamade.us/chicago/document/%3Ffilename%3DO%202016-4792%26document_url%3Dhttp%3A//ord.legistar.com/Chicago/attachments/a5a42366-7682-4ea5-80f7-675529ead8c1.pdf#page=1&zoom=auto,-19,791) in City Council.
 The Sun Times [ran a story](http://chicago.suntimes.com/news/mayor-wants-crackdown-on-high-rise-recycling-scofflaws/) about the new ordinance, announcing that Mayor Emanuel wanted to start cracking down on recycling scofflaws.

 <div class='well'>
 <p><iframe frameborder="0" height="220" src="https://chicago.councilmatic.org/legislation/o-2016-4792/widget/" width="100%"></iframe></p></div>